aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/rendering-task-sheet-view/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks supports rendering project tasks to a variety of formats, such as PDF.
+Aspose.Tasks for .NET supports rendering project tasks to a variety of formats, such as PDF.
 Task sheets can be rendered using [PresentationFormat](https://apireference.aspose.com/tasks/net/aspose.tasks.visualization/presentationformat) of Aspose.Tasks for .NET API.

 {{% /alert %}}